Ira Sakolsky

 Co-owner/Producer/Composer/Engineer/Musician

 As an actor, Ira has worked in film, television, radio, Broadway, Off-Broadway, and regional theater.
-He has had the distinct pleasure of working with such luminaries as Jodi Foster, Al Pacino, Lily Tomlin, Madeline Kahn, Madonna, Woody Allen, and Rob Reiner.
-His background in improvisation came through his work with Chicago Second City co-founder/director Paul Sills.
+His background in improvisation came through his work with Chicago Second City co-founder/director Paul Sills

-Ira met his wife Monica through the National Theatre of the Deaf and, with her, co-owns the Riverway Recording Studio in East Haddam.
-Ira is a member of the National Academy of Recording Arts & Sciences, the Actor's Equity Association, The American Federation of Radio and Television Artists and the Screen Actors Guild.
-He received a B.F.A. and Honors in Acting from Purcha
+Ira owns the Riverway Recording Studio in East Haddam, founded in 2002 with his late wife Monica Sakolsky.
+Ira is a member of the National Academy of Recording Arts & Sciences, the Actor's Equity Association, The American Federation of Radio and Television Artists, the Screen Actors Guild and the Recording Academy.
+He received a B.F.A. and Honors in Acting from Purchase College.

 For studio booking and information: